cardano-foundation/CIPs/CIP-xxxx/README.md

 - [ ] These tags to be included in [CIP-CBOR-TAGS].
 - [ ] One downstream CIP uses at least one of the tags defined in this CIP.
-- [ ] IANA register the all the tags as defined.
+- [ ] IANA register all the tags as defined herein.

 ### Implementation Plan

-- [ ]  Tags to be used by Project Catalyst for CBOR data structure definitions.
+- [ ] Tags are to be used by Project Catalyst for CBOR data structure definitions.
 - [ ] Project Catalyst will also make the application to [IANA][IANA CBOR Tag Registry] to register the Tags.

 ## Copyright